environmental-data-science/envdatasci/Readme.md

 1. Login to the EDS 217 JupyterHub Server.

-	* You must be on campus or connected to the campus VPN.
+	* The class server is located at [https://taylor.bren.ucsb.edu/](https://taylor.bren.ucsb.edu/).
+You must be on campus or connected to the campus VPN to access this site.

-	* The class server is located at [https://taylor.bren.ucsb.edu/](https://taylor.bren.ucsb.edu/)

 	* Our server is running RStudio, which includes an installation of [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/).
 JupyterLab is an interactive environment for executing python code.
 Here are a couple of tutorials that introduce JupyterLab: